uxlfoundation/oneapi-construction-kit/doc/source/cl/external-extensions.rst

   5. Calls the entry point.
 The name of the entry point should be updated.
 * Finally, add the test program's directory to ``host``'s CMake at ``modules/mux/targets/host/CMakeLists.txt``.
-If the directory is located outside of the ComputeAorta tree, then ``add_subdirectory()`` will need to specify a binary directory:
+If the directory is located outside of the oneAPI Construction Kit tree, then ``add_subdirectory()`` will need to specify a binary directory:

 .. code-block:: cmake

    add_subdirectory(${CMAKE_CURRENT_SOURCE_DIR}/extension/example)
    add_subdirectory(${path_to_acme_example})  # Add this

-Reconfigure and build ComputeAorta.
+Reconfigure and build the oneAPI Construction Kit.
 Then run the new test program, e.g., on a 64-bit x86 machine with:

 .. code-block:: console

    $ <ca-build-dir>/bin/cl_ext_acme_example
    Available platforms are:
-     1. ComputeAorta
+     1. oneAPI Construction Kit

    Selected platform 1

    Running example on platform 1
    Available devices are:
-     1. ComputeAorta x86_64
+     1. oneAPI Construction Kit x86_64

    Selected device 1